 Yo!
 I just want to make it clear up top that you should not base your understanding of Tourette’s on my personal situation.

 Everybody with Tourette’s has different versions and experiences.
-I have been lucky enough to have it only get worse later in my life, I’m able to catch and control the tics to some degree, and my tics are usually pretty calm when I am calm.
+I have been lucky enough to have it only get worse later in my life, I’m able to catch and control the tics to some degree (thanks to a sensation called the “premonitory urge“), and my tics are usually pretty calm when I am calm.
 It may look like I have severe Tourette’s, but I believe I have a more mild condition overall, just with some intense tics that can flare up.
 Many people have had tics since they were children, can’t control them as well, or have even more intense or frequent outbursts.

 With that out of the way, here’s some answers to the most frequent questions I get!